SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 This type of test is done in order to determine if a product's feature functions properly, without issues.

-This generally include: the tests work without errors (404, exceptions...), in an usable way (right redirections),
+This generally includes: the tests work without errors (404, exceptions...), in a usable way (correct redirections),
-in an accessible way and matching its specifications
-(see **_acceptance testing_** above).
+in an accessible way and matching its specifications (see **_acceptance testing_** above).

 For web applications, the automation of this testing can be done directly with Selenium by simulating expected returns.
-This simulation could be done by record/playback or through
-the different supported languages as explainedin this documentation.
+This simulation could be done by record/playback or through the different supported languages as explained in this documentation.

 ### Performance testing
 As its name indicates, performance tests are done in order